The Green Inferno

 A group of college activists travel to an remote jungle to save a local indigenous tribe from slaughter at the hands of evil land developers.
 When their plane goes down on the way home, they immediately regret their decision upon meeting the locals.

 Comedy in a horror movie, when done right, brings a little bit of relief from the horror.
 It helps to pace the action, and can lead to shocking scenes that the viewer isn't expecting because of the emotional rollercoaster they're on.
 The Green Inferno did not do this well.
-There were comedic scenes, or what you feel are supposed to be comedic scenes, such as the leader of the activists masturbating in their cage because it "helps him think clearly." and one of the kids having explosive diarrhea (which the cannibal kids find funny, I found less so).
+There were comedic scenes, or what you feel are supposed to be comedic scenes, such as the leader of the activists masturbating in their cage because it "helps him think clearly." and one of the kids having explosive diarrhea (which the cannibal kids find funny and I found less so).
 They're really out of place, and sort of forced onto the viewer in an attempt to lighten the mood.
-I get that Roth was attempting to make us hate this one particular gentleman, and mission accomplished I suppose, but it was handled rather poorly.
-There's also a scene where the captives attempt to get the tribe guards high so that they can escape, by slipping some marijuana into their friend's dead body and giving the tribe the world's largest pot cookie.
+I get that Roth was attempting to make us hate one particular gentleman, and mission accomplished I suppose, but this whole part of the plot was handled rather poorly and ham-handedly.
+There's also a scene where the captives attempt to get the tribe guards high so that they can escape by slipping some marijuana into their friend's dead body and giving the tribe the world's largest pot cookie.
 As we all know, however, weed tends to give you the munchies.
 Not a good thing when you're trying to distract someone from eating you.
 Interesting take, sure, but a sort of an oafish attempt at making a complete unfunny situation humorous.

 They're douchey kids, we get that.
 That's explained in the first twenty minutes of the movie.
 Within the first hour, we see that this group of activists is more than willing to sacrifice the life of their newcomer to prove a point, to further the cause, which is actually a legitimate critique of the SJW movement; that they care as long as they don't have to personally sacrifice.
 Once this is established, however, we can leave it be and move on to the gore, of which there is surprisingly little given the subject matter and the director's proclivities.
 You watch a movie like Inferno to see unrelenting, unapologetic, and unrepentant gore.
 You don't watch it for the storytelling (which was practically nonexistent), you don't watch it for the scenery (which actually was beautiful, that much is true).
 You watch it to see people being slowly dismembered, tortured, and ultimately eaten.
 While we do get a little taste (pun intended) of this, this was simply not what should be expected of an Eli Roth movie.
 I love that he supports horror, he's a wonderful benefactor for the genre as a whole, and his produced movies are generally very good.
 But he's fallen away from his forte.
 He's lost that loving feeling for body parts.
 Did Eli Roth lose his mojo shortly after Cabin Fever?
 Did he use up all of his remaining magic on Hostel?

 Bottom Line: I love Eli Roth and what he brings to the genre of horror as whole, but this movie didn't go far enough.
-Believe it or not, he should've made it more bloody, more intense.
+Believe it or not, he should've made it more bloody and more intense.
 I was left feeling just ok about this movie, and there was nothing special.
 It was no Cannibal Holocaust, and it really, really should've been.
-5 out of 10 stars.
+Still worth a watch, though.